SilverSolver/RobustATD/README.md

 # Erratum

-After the acceptance of the camera-ready version of our paper to **Findings of EMNLP 2024**, we found a mistake in our code for **Selected coordinates** method.
+After the acceptance of our paper to **Findings of EMNLP 2024**, we found a mistake in our code for **Selected coordinates** method.
 Namely, in the experiments with this particular method validation subsets of "Wikipedia" and "Reddit" subdomains of GPT-3D were intersecting with test subsets on the same subdomains, which is obviously incorrect; fortunately, no such problem for other methods was found.
 We fixed this mistake and received new results for Selected coordinates method.
 This is the list of all updated results:

 Updated results for Figure 3 e in paper (accuracy):